petergridge/Irrigation-V5/readme_new.md

 ## Advanced options

 ### Concurrent program execution (interlock)
 This option allows or prevents two programs executing concurrently, when enabled (default) the second program to run will terminate the running program.
-A log entry will is created to highlight the occurrence.
+A persistent notification is created to highlight the occurrence.

-⚠️ Warning: if programs have identical start times one program will fail to start when interlock is enabled.

 ### Start time options
+Select an option to change the method that the start time is defined.
 Options available:
-- Time selector, supporting the selction of a single start time for the program
+- Time selector, supporting the selection of a single start time for the program
-- Multistart, provides an text input that accepts multiple start times for example 08:00:00,18:00:00 to run at 6am and 6pm.
+- Multi start, provides a text input that accepts multiple start times for example 08:00:00,18:00:00 to run at 6am and 6pm.
-- Sunrise, this provides the base start time of sunrise with an option to offet the time using a numeric slider
+- Sunrise, this provides the base start time of sunrise with an option to offset  the time using a numeric slider
-- Sunset, this provides the base start time of sunset with an option to offet the time using a numeric slider
+- Sunset, this provides the base start time of sunset with an option to offset  the time using a numeric slider

 Sunrise and sunset are obtained from the SUN integration.